durkdev/DROP/DOCS/DESIGN/dr_char.md

 # Dungeon Rip-off character (DRC)

 A DRC is a character object that should live inside a dungem object.
-A regular mud character can puppet a DRC character and "live another life" inside the dungem.
+A regular mud character can puppet a DRC and "live another life" inside the "dungem".
+A DRC can die in the dungeon interred in the cemetary.
+Their epitaph will be preserved in the archives.
+A DRC can also be retired to the Town in the dungem and their acheivements will be recorded on a wall of fame.

+## "Dungem" aspects of DRC
+DRC's are stored in dungems and are not exclusively owned by player characters or accounts.
+Any PC inside a dungem has access to all the living DRCs in that gem. *This implies the existence of a menu of existing DRCs.* It should be impossible for a DRC to escape a dungem though perhaps that rule could be transgressed for interesting reasons in the future.

+See [dungem.md](dungem.md) spec for more details about dungems.

+## DRC Properties
 DRC's have the following properties in addition to the base evennia character object properties:
  1. name